Skip to content

 Beyond the eight dimensions, containers incorporate:

-• Profiling frequency: Regular profiling ensures statistics remain current and boosts consistency scores
+• Profiling frequency: Regular profiling ensures statistics remain current and boosts consistency scores.
+Weekly or more frequent profiling gives the maximum boost.
+The consistency score is capped at 100 after the modifier is applied.

-• Field tag weights: Field weights are used when calculated weighted averages for container-level dimensions
+• Field tag weights: Field weights (derived from tags) are used when calculating weighted averages for container-level dimensions.
+Fields with higher-weight tags have more influence on their container's dimension scores.

 Most Impactful Dimensions